CeMM Principal Investigator

 Laura de Rooij

-Our group aims to combine single-cell omics and functional vascular assays to increase our fundamental understanding of the molecular make-up and function of circulating endothelial cells (CECs).
-We intend to not only assess their degree of transcriptomic and functional heterogeneity in health, but also in the context of healthy aging and aging-associated disease, with the overarching goal of exploring the translational relevance of CECs for the diagnosis and treatment of vascular aging.
+Our group aims to combine single-cell omics and functional vascular assays to increase our fundamental understanding of EC heterogeneity and its role in vascular aging.
+We intend to assess the degree of transcriptomic and functional EC heterogeneity in health, but also in the context of healthy aging and aging-associated disease.
+Our overarching goal is to explore the translational relevance of ECs and specific EC phenotypes for the diagnosis and treatment of vascular aging.

 Non-invasive profiling of the aging human vasculature

-Endothelial cells (ECs) line the interior surface of all blood vessels, and are essential for regulation of vascular tone, vessel growth, inflammation, permeability, and coagulation.
-During the process of aging ECs can become dysfunctional, which plays a major role in the etiology of numerous clinical disorders of advancing age.
-Gaining insight into mechanisms of healthy and pathological vascular aging however requires invasive assessments that are often impractical in humans.
+As gaining insights into mechanisms of healthy and pathological vascular aging often requires invasive assessments (e.g., biopsies) that are impractical in healthy human individuals, we aim to unravel novel ways to non-invasively infer the age and health status of our vascular endothelium.
 In that light, circulating endothelial cells (CECs) in our blood represent an easy-to-access cell population possibly involved in development, repair, regeneration and aging of the vasculature.
 Ever since their discovery, CECs have however been plagued with controversy as to their identity, functional relevance, and heterogeneity, all precluding their translational use.
-Our group aspires to deeply characterize the transcriptomic landscape and function of this rare cell population in human blood, to gain a comprehensive understanding of their complexity and abundance in young and aged individuals.
+Our group thus aspires to deeply characterize the transcriptomic landscape and function of this rare cell population in human blood, to gain a comprehensive understanding of their complexity and abundance in young and aged individuals.

 In vitro modeling of circulation endothelial cell function

-Our group will use various in vitro approaches to study the overall function of freshly isolated CECs, and the possibility of their ex vivo expansion while maintaining their transcriptomic phenotype.
-Moreover, the usage of 3D (perfusable) in vitro vascular model systems will be explored to functionally characterize the interaction of CECs with blood vessels in a human context.
-Altogether, we aim to answer several outstanding questions, including if and how CECs home to areas of vessel injury, whether/how they can aid in repair of injured vessels, and whether aging compromises the function or reparative abilities of CECs.
+Our group will use various in vitro approaches to study the overall function of ECs and CECs, and the possibility of their ex vivo expansion while maintaining their transcriptomic phenotype.
+We will make use of human induced pluripotent stem cell (iPSC) as well as peripheral blood derived EC culture setups for aging-associated gene perturbation studies.
+Moreover, the usage of perfusable 3D in vitro vascular model systems will be explored to functionally characterize (circulating) ECs in a physiologically relevant, human context.
+Altogether, we aim to answer several outstanding questions, including if and how CECs can home to areas of vessel injury, whether/how they can aid in repair of injured vessels, and how aging compromises the overall function and angiogenic abilities of both ECs and CECs.

-Laura de Rooij studied Biomedical Sciences at the University of Amsterdam (The Netherlands), during which she investigated the clinical relevance of colon cancer subtype diversity.
-She then joined the Stem Cell and Cancer Research Institute at McMaster University in Hamilton (Canada), where she studied the role of RNA binding proteins in leukemic stem cells via an in vivo two step CRISPR-Cas9-mediated screening approach.
-For her post-doctoral studies, she returned to Europe to work under the mentorship of Prof. Carmeliet in the lab of Angiogenesis and Vascular Metabolism at VIB-KU Leuven (Belgium).
-Here she led and contributed to numerous single-cell transcriptome atlases of endothelial cells, generated from a diverse range of tissues, preclinical models and clinical patient material in health and disease.
+Laura de Rooij studied biomedical sciences at the University of Amsterdam (The Netherlands).
+She then joined the Stem Cell and Cancer Research Institute at McMaster University in Hamilton (Canada), where she studied the role of RNA-binding proteins in leukemic stem cells via an in vivo two-step CRISPR-Cas9-mediated screening approach.
+For her postdoctoral studies, she returned to Europe to work under the mentorship of Professor Carmeliet in the lab of Angiogenesis and Vascular Metabolism at VIB-KU Leuven (Belgium).
+There, she led and contributed to numerous single-cell transcriptome atlases of endothelial cells, generated from a diverse range of tissues, preclinical models, and clinical patient material in health and disease.
 Her studies have shed new light on the degree of vessel subtype heterogeneity in different tissues, as well as the altered composition and rewired molecular circuitries of endothelial cell subtypes in disease.
-Moreover, her efforts led to the discovery of previously unknown vascular subtypes and functions, including endothelial cells with a lipid-processing phenotype and a potential prognostic relevance in breast cancer, and endothelial cells with a putative pro-fibrotic function in COVID-19.
-Laura joined CeMM as principal investigator in September 2022.
-Her lab focuses on deciphering the transcriptomic landscape and role of circulating endothelial cells in health and aging.
+Moreover, her efforts led to the discovery of previously unknown vascular subtypes and functions, including endothelial cells—with a lipid-processing phenotype and potential prognostic relevance in breast cancer—and endothelial cells with a putative profibrotic function in COVID-19.
+Laura de Rooij joined CeMM as principal investigator in September 2022.
+Her lab focuses on deciphering the transcriptomic landscape and the role of circulating endothelial cells in health and aging.

-Becker, L.M.*, Chen, S.H.*, Rodor, J.*, de Rooij, L.P.M.H.* et al. Deciphering endothelial heterogeneity in health and disease at single cell resolution: progress and perspectives (2022).
-Cardiovascular Research, cvac018. (abstract)
+Becker, L.M.*, Chen, S.H.*, Rodor, J.*, de Rooij, L.P.M.H.* et al. Deciphering endothelial heterogeneity in health and disease at single cell resolution: progress and perspectives.
+Cardiovasc Res.
+2022 Feb 18:cvac018. (abstract)

-Vujovic, A.*, de Rooij, L.P.M.H.* et al. A two-step in vivo CRISPR-Cas9 screening unveils pervasive RNA-binding protein dependencies for leukemic stem cells and identifies ELAVL1 as a therapeutic target (2022).
-BioRxiv. (abstract)
+Vujovic, A.*, de Rooij, L.P.M.H.* et al. A two-step in vivo CRISPR-Cas9 screening unveils pervasive RNA-binding protein dependencies for leukemic stem cells and identifies ELAVL1 as a therapeutic target. bioRxiv 2022.06.11.494613. (abstract)